 DBN was used in different applications including speech recognition \cite{mohamed2009deep,mohamed2010phone,mohamed2011acoustic} and action recognition \cite{taylor2007modeling}.
 Hinton was very excited about the success of RBM and was thinking that the future of neural networks belongs to DBN.
-However, his research group proposed two important techniques which were the ReLu activation function \cite{glorot2011deep} and the dropout technique \cite{srivastava2014dropout}.
+However, two important techniques were proposed, which were the ReLU activation function \cite{glorot2011deep} and the dropout technique \cite{srivastava2014dropout}.
 These two regularization methods prevented overfitting \cite{ghojogh2019theory} and resolved vanishing gradients even without RBM pre-training.
 Hence, backpropagation could be used alone if the new regularization methods were utilized.
-The success of neural networks was found out more \cite{lecun2015deep} by its various applications, for example in in image recognition \cite{karpathy2015deep}.
+The success of neural networks was found out more \cite{lecun2015deep} by its various applications, for example in image recognition \cite{karpathy2015deep}.

 This is a tutorial and survey paper on BM, RBM, and DBN.
 The remainder of this paper is as follows.
 We briefly review the required background on probabilistic graphical models, Markov random field, Gibbs sampling, statistical physics, Ising model, and the Hopfield network in Section \ref{section_background}.
 The structure of BM and RBM, Gibbs sampling in RBM, training RBM by maximum likelihood estimation, contrastive divergence, and training BM are explained in Section \ref{section_RBM}.
 Then, we introduce different cases of states for units in RBM in Section \ref{section_distributions_of_variables}.
 Conditional RBM and DBN are explained in Sections \ref{section_conditional_RBM} and \ref{section_DBN}, respectively.
 Finally, Section \ref{section_conclusion} concludes the paper.